What are Stock Splits?

 Examples of Stock Splits

-Following are examples of stock splits given below:
+The following are examples of stock splits:

 Example #1

 Let us take the example of a company that has decided to go for a 10-for-3 stock split, which means that there will be ten shares in place of every three shares after the split.
-Determine the outstanding number of shares and new share price post the stock split if currently there are 3,000 shares outstanding and the market capitalization is $6,000,000.
+Determine the outstanding number of shares and new share price post the stock split if currently there are 3,000 shares outstanding, and the market capitalization is $6,000,000.

 Solution: